The story of Desire Community Square

 Desire Street Ministries, like others in the City of New Orleans, dreamed of rebuilding after the flood waters of Hurricane Katrina subsided.
 But our hope was not just to replace what was lost; we wanted to contribute to an improved quality of life in the Ninth Ward of New Orleans, with the goal of encouraging development, growth and sustainability of the neighborhood.

+After a very long process, Desire Community Square was opened in August 2016!
 We’re very grateful for a FEMA grant, which reimbursed over $8 million of costs for the new $11.1 million project.
 However, costs of certain architectural and project management fees, as well as landscaping expenses, fencing, security, paving and site utilities are not reimbursable under the grant.
 We are so grateful to all those who donated to cover these additional costs.